M series (Toronto subway)

 The M series, also known as M-1, was the second series of rapid transit rolling stock used in the subway system of Toronto, Ontario, Canada.
 They were built by Montreal Locomotive Works in Montreal, Quebec, Canada, from 1961 to 1962.
 They were the first Toronto subway cars to be manufactured in Canada, and only one of two series built outside Ontario.

 History

-By 1960, the Toronto Transit Commission was preparing to expand its subway system to include the University line.
+By 1960, the Toronto Transit Commission was preparing to expand its subway system to include the University branch of Line 1.
 The TTC wanted subway cars with a larger 75 ft design and also wished to expand upon some of the experimental features in the existing G-series cars.
 The new design was pushed forward by general manager John G. Inglis.

 A total of only 36 M-series cars were built.
 As the subway expanded and more trains were necessary, the TTC turned to Hawker Siddeley to build the next series of Toronto subway cars, the H series.